ciernialab/Alder-ChIPseq-Tutorial/README.md

 ### Loading in mm10 promoter set
-  mouse promoter set ready in homer suite is mm9, need to load in mm10 version yourself how to do it manually:

-### use the mm10.tss file included above
-  create custom promoter set for mm10 (can't use mm9)
+  mouse promoter set ready in homer suite is mm9, need to load in mm10 version yourself how to do it manually using the mm10.tss file included to create custom promoter set for mm10:

     loadPromoters.pl -name mm10_promoters -org mouse -id refseq -genome mm10 -tss mm10.tss